Geek-Tekina/Stock_OPG_Analysis/README.md

   }
   ```
 - We will call `FetchNews()` func in the for_range loop when creating selection stock and set the articles as well

+### Day 6

+- Now we will write the output into the file as JSON using `Deliver()` fnc.
+  - First using os package file is created
+  - then using encoder for JSON, the values from selections slice is written in file !!

+#### Happy Stoking with Go !!